mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 This sounds great, but there needs to be _variation_ in model predictions for an ensemble to be useful.
 The algorithm we described in the last section -- splitting on all values of all features to get the lowest Gini impurity -- is deterministic.
 For a given dataset, our algorithm always outputs the same decision tree<sup>[[1]](#1-random-forests)</sup>, so training 10 or 100 trees as an ensemble wouldn't actually accomplish anything.
 So how is a forest any better than an individual tree?

-**This is where _randomness_ comes in.** Both _the way our data is split_ and _the data itself_ varies between trees in a random forest, allowing for variation in model predictions and greater protection against overfitting.
+This is where _randomness_ comes in. **Both _the way our data is split_ and _the data itself_ varies between trees in a random forest**, allowing for variation in model predictions and greater protection against overfitting.

 Let's start with the data.
-We can protect against outliers hijacking our model with meaningless correlations by [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) our data, or sampling with replacement.
+We can protect against outliers hijacking our model with meaningless correlations by [**bootstrapping**](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) our data, or _sampling with replacement_.
 The idea is that outliers are rare, so they're less likely to be randomly selected than samples reflecting genuine relationships between features and labels.
-Bootstrapping lets us give each decision tree in our forest a slightly different dataset that should still contain the same general trends.
+Bootstrapping lets us give each decision tree in our forest a slightly different dataset that should **still contain the same general trends.**

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/bootstrap.png" height="70%" width="70%">